Houston Psychiatrist

 8/24/2020

-However, when the nervousness becomes severe in intensity or occurs too frequently, it can affect your ability to interact with others and it can influence your social behavior negatively.
-Social anxiety can also create an adverse impact on your self-esteem and self-confidence.
+Social Anxiety can affect your ability to interact with others, and it can influence your social behavior negatively.
+It can also create an adverse impact on your self-esteem and self-confidence.

-Hence, it is important to be aware of what social anxiety means and why it occurs so that you can take appropriate steps to avoid it.
+It is important to be aware of what social anxiety means and why it occurs so that you can take appropriate steps to manage it.

 What are the signs of social anxiety?